MeanderingProgrammer/render-markdown.nvim/README.md

         email = '󰀓 ',
         -- Fallback icon for 'inline_link' elements
         hyperlink = '󰌹 ',
-        -- Applies to the fallback inlined icon highlight = 'RenderMarkdownLink',
+        -- Applies to the inlined icon as a fallback highlight = 'RenderMarkdownLink',
         -- Applies to WikiLink elements
         wiki = { icon = '󱗖 ', highlight = 'RenderMarkdownWikiLink' },